-We are enrolling participants between January and May 2019 across the Greater Toronto Area (GTA) in select Shoppers Drug Mart, YMCA, and other community locations.
+We are enrolling participants between September 2019 - May 2020 across Canada in select YMCA-YWCA and other community locations.
 See the Locations page for more detail on where you can meet our trained volunteers.

 - Q Is the program free for participants?

 Yes!
 Heart & Stroke is working with the Public Health Agency of Canada (PHAC) and the MaRS Centre for Impact Investing to deliver Activate.
 It was important to support accessibility for all participants who qualify, and the various program activities are offered at no cost to the participants.